aaltsys/doc-newwares/documents/02_transactions.rst

    sorted by Location, but Warehouse Receipts and Bills of Lading are sorted in the original document order, that is, by **Linekey**.

-   **LineKey** values are the initial entry position of units in a document:
+   **LineKey** tracks the initial entry sequence of lines in a document:

       `LINEKEY = ( TRANSACTION * 1000 ) + LINEPOS`